Capital Xtra: Capital XTRA Reloaded

 A spin-off station, Capital XTRA Reloaded, was launched on 2 September 2019.
 It featured former Galaxy Birmingham presenter Sacha Brooks as host of the station's flagship show.
 Available nationally on DAB+, the station plays non-stop old skool hip-hop and R&B anthems.

 Listening figures

 Having launched with 850,000 listeners, Capital XTRA reached a peak of 1.9 million listeners across the UK in 2019.
 Following management changes in 2020, listenership dropped to an estimated 1.3 million people.
-As of December 2022, the station broadcasts to a weekly audience of 1.4 million, according to RAJAR.
+As of 2025, the station broadcasts to a weekly audience of 2 million, according to RAJAR.

 Programming

-Capital XTRA plays a mixture of black music genres, including Hip-Hop, R&B, Afrobeats, Grime and Afro-Bashment.
-Programmes include a mixture of playlisted shows and specialist strands, hosted by a number of well known DJs and music experts.

-At Capital XTRA's peak, thematic programming included 'Reloaded', a daily hour of uninterrupted old-skool Hip-Hop and R&B anthems, 'Homegrown', a focus on emerging UK talent including interviews and guest mixes, and 'Chilled', a slow-jamz segment on weeknights on Sunday mornings.
+At Capital XTRA's peak, thematic programming included 'Reloaded', a daily hour of uninterrupted old-skool Hip-Hop and R&B anthems, "Homegrown", a focus on emerging UK talent including interviews and guest mixes, and "Chilled", a slow-jamz segment on weeknights and Sunday mornings.
 Since listening figures began falling in 2021, the majority of such programming has been axed, with output favouring a hegemonic playlist.